octo-technology/OpenTezos/docs/smartpy/exam.md

 ### Question 3

-What can I do with the SmartPy online editor?
+What can you do with the SmartPy online editor?

 - [x] Write, test and run your code
-- [x] Visualize the generated Michelson contract and storage code.
+- [x] Visualize the generated Michelson code and storage.
-- [x] View the test results as an HTML document.
+- [x] View the results of the tests as an HTML document.
 - [x] Access a panel of several smart contract templates.

 ### Question 4

-What is a SmartPy smart contract?
+What is a _SmartPy_ smart contract?

 - [ ] It is a class of method called `main` taking as input a storage and parameters, returning a list of operations and a modified storage.
 - [x] It is a class definition that inherits from `sp.Contract`.
 A SmartPy contract consists of a state with one or several entry points.
-- [ ] Its like a smart contract in Michelson but written in python.

 ### Question 5